Meet the NAMIC Team…

-As Research and Publications Manager, Susan Waldman oversees the development and production of market research data/analysis to drive our programs and advance our mission.
-She is also responsible for the production of NAMIC’s three industry-wide publications including: Diversity Scoop, InTouch and Cultural Lens.
+As the Senior Mananger of Research and Publications, Susan Waldman oversees the day-to-day facilitation of NAMIC's membership operations, as well as market research to drive growth.
+She is also responsible for the production of NAMIC's industry-wide publication, Diversity Digest.

 She launched her career in market research as a media planner on such accounts as Loews Hotels and Omnipoint Communications at Hill, Holliday Altschiller and McCann Direct advertising agencies.
 There she was introduced to the gamut of advertising research resources as she planned and purchased the media for various clients.
 After a few years, Susan moved over to the magazine industry.